lebbe/mountains.js/README.md

 <div class="triangle triangle-purple"></div>
 ```

+If you want to see an example usage of mountains.js, you could check out my homepage at http://liberalisten.net

 Why include the HTML, instead of manipulating DOM with JavaScript?
 Because mountains.js provide a CSS fallback for those who have